vicsim181/Grandpapy/README.md

 ## The APIs

 To communicate with the different APIs of Google Maps and Wikipedia, you will need the Requests library.
-You can install it with
+You can install it with:
 ```bash
 > python -m pip install requests
 ```